Adapters

 functions/

-render.func/ // Edge Function for SSR/ISG/API routes
+render.func/ // Edge Function for SSR/API routes and webhook bridge

 Deploy